nrfconnect/sdk-nrf/samples/bluetooth/peripheral_hids_keyboard/README.rst

 #.
 Press **Button 4** on the kit if the device is not advertising.
    Advertising is indicated by blinking **LED 1**.
 #. |connect_terminal|
 #.
-Connect to the device from nRF Connect (the device is advertising as "NCS HIDS keyboard").
+Start `nRF Connect for Desktop`_.
 #.
+Open the Bluetooth Low Energy app.
+#.
+Connect to the device from the app.
+The device is advertising as "NCS HIDS keyboard".
+#.
 Pair the devices:

    a.
-Click the settings button for the device in nRF Connect.
+Click the settings button for the device in the app.
-   b.
+   #.
 Select :guilabel:`Pair`.
-   c.
-Optionally, check :guilabel:`Perform Bonding`.
+   #.
+Optionally, select :guilabel:`Perform Bonding`.

    Optionally, check :guilabel:`Enable MITM protection` to pair with MITM protection and use a button on the device to confirm or reject the passkey value.